 #7 – Inspect and Adapt

 Inspect and Adapt is a significant event held every PI.
-A regular time to reflect, collect data and solve problems, the inspect and adapt assembles teams and stakeholders to assess the solution, and define and take action on the improvements needed to increase the velocity, quality, and reliability of the next PI.
+It is a regular time to reflect, collect data, and solve problems.
+The inspect and adapt event assembles teams and stakeholders to assess the solution and define improvements and actions needed to increase the velocity, quality, and reliability of the next PI.

 #8 – IP Iteration

 The Innovation and Planning Iteration occurs every PI and serves multiple purposes.
-It acts as an estimating buffer for meeting PI objectives, and provides dedicated time for innovation, continuing education, and PI planning and Inspect and Adapt events.
-It’s like extra fuel in the tank: Without it, the train may start straining under the ‘tyranny of the urgent’ iteration.
+It acts as an estimating buffer for meeting PI objectives, and provides dedicated time for innovation, continuing education, PI Planning, and Inspect and Adapt.
+IP Iteration activities realize many Lean-Agile principles that enable business agility.

 #9 – Architectural Runway

-Architectural Runway consists of the existing code, components and technical infrastructure necessary to support the implementation of high priority, near-term features, without excessive delay and redesign.
-Without enough investment in the architectural runway, the train will slow down, needing to redesign for each new Feature.
+Architectural Runway consists of the existing code, components, and technical infrastructure necessary to support the implementation of high priority, near-term features, without excessive delay and redesign.
+Insufficient investment in the architectural runway slows the train and makes the ART’s delivery less predictable.